SolarFramework/Sample-MapUpdate/README.md

 ### Map Update service

-The map udpate service will update a shared global map hosted on the Map Update service from a local map built with the capture of a dedicated AR device.
+The map udpate service will update a shared global map hosted on the Map Update service from a local map built with the images captured by a dedicated AR device.

 A test client is available to simulate a mapping service.
 It loads from the data folder a local map previously built by a mapping service and send it to the map update service which will merge it with the hosted global map.

 > #### Start Linux service
 	./start_service.sh MapUpdate

-> #### run Linux test client
+> #### Run Linux test client
         ./run.sh ./SolARPipelineTest_MapUpdate_Remote -f SolARPipelineTest_MapUpdate_Remote_conf.xml

 To change the IP address of your service, update the start\_service.sh script (XPCF\_GRPC\_SERVER\_URL variable), as well as the SolARPipelineTest\_MapUdate\_Remote\_conf.xml file (property channel\_Url of the IMapUpdatePipeline\_grpcProxy component).